Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Related work

 \subsection{LLM-based Agents}

-The rise of LLM has greatly promoted the development of AGI, providing a capability foundation for LLM-centered AI agents.
-Since LLM-based agents can fully leverage the powerful task understanding capabilities of LLM, they are widely used to solve complex real-world problems with the aid of general tools~\cite{schick2023toolformer,patil2024gorilla}, collaborative frameworks~\cite{metagpt,chatdev}, and extensive API repositories~\cite{toolllm,toolalpaca,xlam,wizard-code-agent}.
+LLM-based agents have demonstrated exceptional capabilities in solving complex real-world problems with the aid of general tools~\cite{schick2023toolformer,patil2024gorilla}, collaborative frameworks~\cite{metagpt,chatdev}, and extensive API repositories~\cite{toolllm,toolalpaca,xlam,wizard-code-agent}.
 Many prompt-based methods~\cite{wei2022chain,yao2022react,zhu2026lightthinker++} are proven effective for improving performance.
 However, these agent methods or frameworks mainly focus on end-to-end effects, paying little attention to the requirements and norms of the intermediate processes in solving tasks, such as planning and reasoning paths, which is not conducive to stable and reliable execution, as well as the reproduction of results across various domains~\cite{ge2024openagi,xie2024travelplanner,visualagentbench,yang2026autoskill,liang2026skillnet}.